Joseph Wynn's Résumé

 Kia ora!

 I'm Joseph Wynn, an engineering team lead and software developer based in Ōtautahi Christchurch.
-My experience ranges from building high-traffic distributed systems to growing and supporting engineering teams; from crafting rich interactive UI components to implementing real-time data processing pipelines.
+I have over 18 years of experience building high-traffic distributed systems and growing & supporting engineering teams.
+I have worked on interactive UI components to implementing real-time data processing pipelines.

-On my journey to build better systems I've become a polyglot and a generalist.
-I've written software in many languages at almost every layer of the web stack: database, backend, API, frontend, CDN/edge, tooling, and testing.
+On my journey to build better systems I have become a polyglot and a generalist.
+I have written software in many languages at almost every layer of the web stack: database, backend, API, frontend, CDN/edge, tooling, and testing.
+I have learnt how to estimate, plan, and deliver complex software projects with teams of all sizes.

 Want to know more?
-Ask me to walk you through how SpeedCurve's real user monitoring (RUM) architecture handles 2000 requests per second, or my role as Principal Engineer building the BBC's next web platform with 50 developers from multiple teams.
+Please don't hesitate to get in touch if you'd like to ask me any questions.
+Feel free to ask about how SpeedCurve's real user monitoring (RUM) architecture handles 2000 requests per second, or about my role as Principal Engineer building the BBC's next web platform with 50 developers from multiple teams.
+I'm also happy to show photos of my two dogs and tell you where to find the best pizza in town.

 Overview